Skip to Content

 Case Studies of City-Specific Regulations

 E-scooters are highly popular in many urban cities across the United States.
-However, different municipalities have varying rules and regulations governing their use and acceptance inside public transportation.
+However, different municipalities have varying rules and regulations governing their use and acceptance of public transportation.
 Here are some e-scooter guidelines unique to specific cities:

 Seattle